-- These settings are applicable to all types of Policies and Policy Execution History records: Errors, Warnings (Action Taken), Warnings (No Action Taken), Success (Action Taken), and Success (No Action Taken) - The most recent execution history of each instance associated with a Policy is retained even if it exceeds the specified retention duration. - Depending on the number of old Policy Execution History records that exist when the retention settings are configured, it may take multiple iterations of the automated job to delete all the old execution history records.
+- These settings are applicable to all types of Policies and Policy Execution History records: Errors, Warnings (Action Taken), Warnings (No Action Taken), Success (Action Taken), and Success (No Action Taken). - The most recent execution history of each instance associated with a Policy is retained even if it exceeds the specified retention duration. - Depending on the number of old Policy Execution History records that exist when the retention settings are configured, it may take multiple iterations of the automated job to delete all the old execution history records.

 - 1. Access the Policy Admin page. - 2.
 For each execution result type for which you want to change the retention period, perform the following steps: - a) In the Execution History Settings workspace, in the Retention Period section, select Duration.
 The Duration and Every fields appear. - b) In the Duration box, enter the duration in months for which you want to retain the records. - 3.
-In the Every box, enter the time interval at which the automated job must run to delete old Policy Execution History records. - By default, the time interval that you enter is defined in hours.
-However, you can select the required unit from the drop-down list box to specify the interval in other units of time.
+In the Schedule for background cleanup job box, enter the following detail: - REPEAT INTERVAL: The repeat interval at which the automated job must run to delete old Policy Execution History records. - NEXT OCCURRENCE: The next occurrence date for the selected Repeat Interval. - START DATE: The start date to enable the job.